-In Jessica's rendition, pureed mango is mixed together with cream then served.
+In Jessica’s rendition, pureed mango is mixed together with cream and then served.
 You could definitely go that route if you want but I love layering the whipped cream and mango puree.
-It's just delightful to look at.
+It’s just delightful to look at.

-This is the perfect dessert to make with very ripe mangoes so if your mangoes are not very ripe, keep them to turn super ripe then you use them in making Mango Cream.
-Or if you happen to get many mangoes and you are not sure what to so with them, Mango Cream it is!
-You're welcome.
+This is the perfect dessert to make with very ripe mangoes so if your mangoes are not very ripe, keep them to turn super ripe then use them in making Mango Cream.
+Or if you happen to get many mangoes and you are not sure what to do with them, Mango Cream it is!
+You’re welcome.

 I love how it looks pretty and let me tell you: it tastes even better than it looks!

 So if you are like me and my girls and you want to enjoy something fancy at home, make this Mango Cream.
-If you have guests you want to impress, this is this light and fruity dessert to make.
+If you have guests you want to impress, this is a light and fruity dessert to make.
 There are make-ahead instructions in the recipe notes so be sure to check those out!

 What is Mango Cream?

 Mango Cream is a mango dessert made with pureed mangoes and whipped cream.
-It can be served two ways: either in layers of mango and whipped cream or the whipped cream is mixed with the mango then served.
+It can be served in two ways: either in layers of mango and whipped cream or the whipped cream is mixed with the mango and then served.
 Mango cream is best enjoyed chilled though it may be made and served immediately.
 It should be confused with Mango Ice Cream.
 Mango Cream is chilled, not frozen like mango ice cream.